How to Use the GitLab Proxy in CI

 TIL: How to Setup Netlify, Gitlab And Sentry

 TIL: How to Setup Netlify, Gitlab And Sentry I will show you in this post how you can integrate Gitlab, Netlify and Sentry.
 I may do a more detailed post in the future.
 GitLab -> Sentry To connect Gitlab and Sentry follow this guide.
 Then add the repos you want to monitor in Sentry.
 In my case, it is the Bookmarkey GUI.
-Netlify -> GitLab This integration is pretty simple just go through the normal Netlify setup process to add a new site. ...
+Netlify -> GitLab This integration is pretty simple just go through the normal Netlify setup process to add a new site.
+You can read more about that here and here. ...

 TIL: How to Use DinD, localhost & Gitlab CI

 TIL: How to Use DinD, localhost & Gitlab CI In this post, I will go over how you can use docker-compose and Gitlab CI.
 In this example, we will be running playwright tests directly on the Gitlab runner.
 The tests will start a SvelteKit server also running on the Gitlab runner.
 The SvelteKit server will connect to PocketBase (backend) running in docker-compose.
-So essentially we need a way for something running locally to connect to something running in docker in Gitlab CI (on a runner). ...
+So essentially we need a way for something running locally to connect to something running in docker in Gitlab CI (on a runner).
+This is a pattern I am using in my new app Bookmarkey 1. ...

 My Workflow To Create a New Post Using Hugo, NetlifyCMS, Netlify and Gitlab Together

 Netlify CMS Deprecated Since I have written this post Netlify CMS has been deprecated in favour of decap-cms.
 Thanks to @roneo for raising this issue.
 So the Netlify CMS part of this article is no longer relevant.
 I also no longer use this workflow, I instead just create articles locally using a script now!!!
-In this post, I will go over my new workflow for creating articles/posts that I now use with my new (Hugo) blog. ...
+In this post, I will go over my new workflow for creating articles/posts that I now use with my new (Hugo) blog.
+Though I’m sure much of this will apply to other JAM stack sites as well. ...

 TIL: You Can Schedule Posts on Your Hugo Blog using Netlify and Gitlab CI

 TIL: You Can Schedule Posts on Your Hugo Blog using Netlify and Gitlab CI This post in fact will be a scheduled post I’m writing it on the 20th of November but it will be published on the 23rd of November.
 Assuming we are using Netlify to deploy our website, what we will need to do is trigger a rebuild of our site every day using Gitlab CI.
-Since Hugo builds a static site to publish our content after a set date we will need to rebuild our site. ...
+Since Hugo builds a static site to publish our content after a set date we will need to rebuild our site.
+So let’s see how we can automate that.
+Else the post won’t be visible until I next make a commit to my main branch. ...

 Running Gitlab CI jobs in Docker using docker-compose

 Shameless plug: This is related to a EuroPython 2022 talk I am giving, My Journey Using Docker as a Development Tool.
 For most of my common dev tasks, I’ve started to rely on docker/docker compose to run commands locally.
 I have also started using vscode’s .devcontainers, to provide a consistent environment for all developers using a project.
-The main reason for this is to avoid needing to install dependencies on my host machine. ...
+The main reason for this is to avoid needing to install dependencies on my host machine.
+In theory, all I should need is a Docker daemon and a CLI (docker CLI) to interact with that Daemon.
+This also makes it far easier for any new developer to start working on my project and get set up. ...

 E2E tests with Gitlab CI services

 Background This will be a slightly shorter article.
 In this article I will show you how I’ve managed to do some end-to-end testing with Gitlab CI services.
 I’m building a browser-based multiplayer game called Banter Bus.
-Banter Bus consists of three main components, gui: A SvelteKit based frontend the user will interact with to play the game core-api: A Socketio API written in Python management-api: A simple RESTful API written in Python (FastAPI) Now say I want to write some e2e Cypress tests, that will test all of these components interacting with each other. ...
+Banter Bus consists of three main components, gui: A SvelteKit based frontend the user will interact with to play the game core-api: A Socketio API written in Python management-api: A simple RESTful API written in Python (FastAPI) Now say I want to write some e2e Cypress tests, that will test all of these components interacting with each other.
+Which mainly will look something like gui -> core-api -> management-api. ...

 Testing a Gatsby application with Cypress on Gitlab CI